Royal Roads University visit 2017

 Work for CID:

-Juana Du wrote KC52: Guanxi and served as a reviewer of translations into Simplified Chinese.
+Juana Du wrote KC52: Guanxi, serves as a reviewer of translations into Simplified Chinese, and has co-authored a guest post on Museums as Third Spaces for Intercultural Dialogue.